YongyiPeng/AntarcticevolutionManuscript/ReadMe.md

-# Microbial HGT & Structure-Informed Population Genetics Workflows
+# Integrated Workflows for HGT, Structure-Informed Population Genetics, and Codon-Based Selection in Microbial MAGs

-This repository contains workflows for **horizontal gene transfer (HGT) analysis** and **structure-informed population genetics** of microbial MAGs.
+This repository contains workflows for **horizontal gene transfer (HGT) analysis**, **structure-informed population genetics** and **phylogenetic codon-based selection analysis** of microbial MAGs.

 ---